baranove16/ConnectFour-Game/README.md

 # ConnectFour-Game
 I have built a connect four game in Java, the source file contains all classes for the game along with the runner class to show how the game is meant to be run.

-The game follows the rules of a 4x4 connect four game, where getting four in a row diagonally, horizontally or vertically is a win.
+The game follows the rules of a 7x6 two player connect four game, where getting four in a row diagonally, horizontally or vertically is a win.

 **How The Game Looks and Runs**